 Osaka is certainly one of the best places to visit in Japan and is easily affordable even if you are on a budget.
+Just make sure to visit Osaka in the right time for you.
 Certain places in Osaka should not be missed out on such as Sumiyoshi Taisha, one of the oldest shrines in Japan.

 Osaka is also a great place from which you can take day trips to other interesting places such as Humeji, Kobe, and Japan’s ‘Castle in the Sky’.

 Osaka also has an exciting nightlife, with all sorts of fascinating local breweries and cocktail bars.